-Browse a list of pre-recorded sessions, available on-demand beginning in July 2022.
+Browse the list of on-demand sessions, available until July 1, 2023.

 A Better Sense of Nature

 With all of our senses tuned and primed, we can deepen our student’s connection to nature.
 From following scent trails, to creating micro-trails, from drawing sound to a touch scavenger hunt, in this session you’ll learn creative ways to enhance your sensory experience of the natural world.